 To change these settings, go to Activity Preferences.

 If your tree is public, other subscribers can view all content in your tree except information about living people and notes.
 You can choose to share living people in Story View.
 Other subscribers can also see your user name or full name depending on your account settings.
 See “Privacy for Your Family Tree” for more information.

 Anything you post on message boards is public.
 If you ever have a concern about what is being shared, you can contact a Message Board Administrator.

-With your permission, Ancestry.com can use your Facebook account to enhance your experience on the website.
+With your permission, Ancestry can use your Facebook account to enhance your experience on the Ancestry.com website.
 You can:

 • Save time by signing in to Ancestry.com using your Facebook login.

-• Create a family tree and add new information to a tree quickly and easily (for more details see “Adding information from Facebook to your family tree”).
+• Create a family tree and add new information to a tree quickly and easily (for more details see “Adding information from Facebook to your family tree” below).

 Signing In to Ancestry.com Using Your Facebook Account

 If you don’t want to remember another username and password, you can sign in to Ancestry.com using your Facebook login.
 (You can still sign in using your Ancestry username and password; this just gives you an additional option.)
 Using your Facebook credentials to login won’t share your Ancestry.com account information with Facebook, and we won't post anything to your Facebook wall or contact your Facebook friends without your permission.

 You can disconnect your Ancestry account from Facebook at any time.
 To do this, go to “Site Preferences” and click “Disconnect from Facebook” in the right column under “Facebook Connect.”